lrmproject/lrm-install/README.md

 9. Save and close the file.
 10. Go to **Masternode Tab**.
 If you tab is not shown, please enable it from: **Settings - Options - Wallet - Show Masternodes Tab**
 11. Click **Update status** to see your node.
 If it is not shown, close the wallet and start it again.
 Make sure the wallet is unlocked.
-12. Next, go to our channel in **Discord** for detailed instructions: https://discord.gg/UE6KJmW
+12. Next, go to our **Discord channel** for detailed instructions: https://discord.gg/UE6KJmW
 ***

 ## Usage: